Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/colors.md

 The `.text-primary` color on dark background (`#ff7900`) can be used in any size, and it shouldn't be used on light grey backgrounds at all.

 {{< callout warning >}}
-When the texts can be shown on both light and dark backgrounds (when there is a mode selector for instance), the light mode stricter restrictions must be applied!
+When the interface allows to switch between light and dark backgrounds, the light mode stricter restrictions must be applied!
 {{< /callout >}}

 Here are some compliant combinations examples for texts: